takehirotottori/Tottori-2025-OMSC/README.md

 # Usage

-These sample codes reproduce the stochastic simulations and the phase transitions in target estimation problem.
+These sample codes reproduce the stochastic simulations and the phase transitions in the target estimation problem.

 To obtain these results, run the following command in your terminal: